 In total, I expect that this turnover will consume roughly 10 hours spread across two months (5 hours per month).

 “You value your time.
 Why do you bother doing this yourself?”

 A property manager would typically charge between one-half to one-full months’ rent for this service.

 This unit rents for $1,490, which means it would cost us between $745 to $1,490 to outsource this tenant placement.
 If we handle it ourselves over the span of ten hours, our effective “hourly income” is between $74 — $149 per hour.
 (That’s lower than my hourly rate for coaching, but it’s also far less mentally and emotionally demanding.)

 Again, I’ll repeat the disclaimer that I’m not advocating this approach.
 We’re testing the idea of a long-distance-turnover, and publicly sharing the results.

 I’m 100 percent an advocate of outsourcing management on Class B and C properties, given their higher workload and lower cost-of-outsourcing.

 By the way — as a “thank you” for making it to the end of this article, here’s a basic checklist for any rental Open House that you might run.
 You can download it here for free:

-This is a simplified version of the checklist that’ll be included in the real estate course that I’m offering.
+This is a simplified version of the checklist that’s included in the real estate course that I’m offering.

-The enhanced version will have word-for-word scripts that you can copy/paste/use, videos on exactly how to set this up, templates for every form, etc.
+The enhanced version has word-for-word scripts that you can copy/paste/use, videos on exactly how to set this up, templates for every form, etc.